-Improving the Lifelong Health and Nutrition of Oregon Families
+Improving the lifelong health and nutrition of Oregon families

-WIC is a public health nutrition program that is vital to the health of women, infants and children across Oregon.
 Find out more about how the WIC Program improves the health of Oregon's families, communities, and economy by reading our Annual WIC Report.
 Files on this page require Adobe Acrobat Reader software to be read and printed.

 View previous reports: 2021 | 2020